lnflash/flash/DEV.md

 ## Development

-Make sure to add the Ibex email and password to the `.env` file.
+Copy the `.env.sample` to `.env` and then add the Ibex email and password to newly created `.env` file.

 To start the GraphQL server and its dependencies:
 ```